blepping/ComfyUI-sonar/README.md

 Noise from the `SonarCustomNoise` node and `SonarPowerNoise` can be freely mixed.

+### `SonarModulatedNoise`

+Experimental noise modulation based on code stolen from [ComfyUI-Extra-Samplers](https://github.com/Clybius/ComfyUI-Extra-Samplers). _Probably_ does not work correctly for normal sampling — I expect the modulation will be based on the tensor where the noise sampler was created rather than each step.
+However it may be useful for something like restart sampling noise (see `KRestartSamplerCustomNoise` below).

+*Note*: It's likely this node will be changed in the future.

+### `SonarRepeatedNoise`

+Experimental node to cache noise sampler results.
+Why would you want to do this?
+Some noise samplers are relatively slow (`pyramid` for example) or it may be slow to generate noise if you are mixing many types of noise.
+When `permute` is enabled, a random effect like flipping the noise or rolling it in some dimension will be chosen each time the noise sampler is called.
+I recommend leaving `permute` on.
+Note that repeated noise (especially with `permute` disabled) can be stronger than normal noise, so you may need to rescale to a value lower than `1.0` or decrease `s_noise` for the sampler.

+*Note*: It's likely this node will be changed in the future.

 ### `KRestartSamplerCustomNoise`

 If you have a recent enough version of [ComfyUI_restart_sampling](https://github.com/ssitu/ComfyUI_restart_sampling/) installed, you'll also get the `KRestartSamplerCustomNoise` node which is exactly the same as `KRestartSamplerCustom` except for adding an optional custom noise input.
 See the restart sampling repo for more information: https://github.com/ssitu/ComfyUI_restart_sampling

+### `RestartSamplerCustomNoise`

+As above, except this is the custom sampler version.

 ## Sonar Sampler Parameters